realtime-framework/MessagingAndroidChat/README.md

 If your website or mobile app has data that needs to be updated in the user’s interface as it changes (e.g. real-time stock quotes or ever changing social news feed) Realtime Cloud Messaging is the reliable, easy, unbelievably fast, “works everywhere” solution.

-## The Android + GCM Push Notifications sample app
+## The Android + FCM Push Notifications sample app
 This sample app uses the Realtime® Framework Pub/Sub Android library to connect, send and receive messages through a Realtime® Server in the cloud.
-Through the integrated use of Google Cloud Messaging (GCM) messages are delivered to users as push notifications when the app is not running.
+Through the integrated use of Firebase Cloud Messaging (FCM) messages are delivered to users as push notifications when the app is not running.

 ![ScreenShot](http://messaging-public.realtime.co/screenshots/2.1.0/Android/example1.png) ![ScreenShot](http://messaging-public.realtime.co/screenshots/2.1.0/Android/example2.png)